VHSgunzo/runimage/README.md

         "$RUNCONFIGDIR/Run.rcfg"
         "$RUNCONFIGDIR/{runimage/Run_name}.rcfg"
         "$RUNCONFIGDIR/{symlink/hardlink_name}.rcfg"
-    It can also be with the name of the executable file from AUTORUN environment variables, or with the same name as the executable being run.
+    It can also be with the name of the executable file from AUTORUN env vars, or with the same name as the executable being run.
     In $RUNDIR/config there are default configs in RunImage, they are run in priority, then external configs are run if they are found.

 ### RunImage desktop:
     Ability to run RunImage in desktop mode.
+Default DE: XFCE For RunImage desktop to work, PIDs and DBUS unsharing is required.
+This will happen automatically when running outside the container.
-Default DE: XFCE (see rim-desktop) If the launch is carried out from an already running desktop, then Xephyr will start in windowed/full screen mode (see RIM_XEPHYR_* environment variables) Use CTRL+SHIFT to grab the keyboard and mouse.
+    If the launch is carried out from an already running desktop, then Xephyr will start in windowed/full screen mode (see RIM_XEPHYR_* env vars) Use CTRL+SHIFT to grab the keyboard and mouse.
-    It is also possible to run on TTY with Xorg (see RIM_XORG_CONF environment variables) To do this, just log in to TTY and run RunImage desktop.
+    It is also possible to run on TTY with Xorg (see RIM_XORG_CONF env vars) To do this, just log in to TTY and run RunImage desktop.
     Important!
 The launch on the TTY should be carried out only under the user under whom the login to the TTY was carried out.
+    [ Usage ]: rim-desktop [OPTIONS]
+    [ Options ]:
+        -d, --display       Sets $DISPLAY (env: RIM_DESKTOP_DISPLAY=1337)
+        -f, --fullscreen    Starts Xephyr in fullscreen mode (env: RIM_XEPHYR_FULLSCREEN=1) -h, --help          Show this message
+        -s, --size          Sets Xephyr resolution (env: RIM_XEPHYR_SIZE=1600x900) -u, --unclip        Disables clipboard synchronization (env: RIM_DESKTOP_UNCLIP=1)

 ### RunImage OverlayFS:
     Allows you to create additional separate layers to modify the container filesystem without changing the original container filesystem.
-Works packed and unpacked.
-Also, in packed form, it allows you to mount the container in RW mode.
+Works by unionfs-fuse and Bubblewrap overlay in packed and unpacked.
+Also, in packed form, it allows you to mount the container in Read-Write mode.
     It also allows you to attach to the same OverlayFS when you specify its ID:
     ┌─[user@host]─[~]
     └──╼ $ RIM_OVERFS_ID=1337 runimage {args}